leogast/leogast/README.md

 ### Hi there 👋

+Quality-driven Computer Science & Software Engineering Student at Stockholm University; I am committed to acquiring the necessary expertise and skills to pursue a career in Technology.

 <!--
 **leogast/leogast** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.